Keats/rust-cli-template/README.md

 Copy the output somewhere, we will need it later!

-## AppVeyor
+## Encrypt it for AppVeyor
 Go to https://ci.appveyor.com/tools/encrypt and encrypt the same GitHub token or another one with the same `public_repo` permission.
 You will also need that later!

 ## Get started
-This is a [kickstart template](https://github.com/Keats/kickstart) so you will need to have that installed:
+This is a [kickstart template](https://github.com/Keats/kickstart) so you will need to have `kickstart` installed:

 ```bash
 $ cargo install kickstart